 The music and Dracula like voices over the P.A. system and story-time may be scary for younger children.
 Bring noise reducing headphones if you can or find other activities on the ship to do during these Halloween activity times.

 Little Miss and Little Mister weren’t fans of these voices and songs.
-Luckily we had our Baby Banz Hearing Protection Earmuffs on hand to minimize the scary sounds.
+Luckily we had our BANZ Kids Hearing Protection Headphones on hand to minimize the scary sounds.

 They are great for fireworks and parades at the Disney World theme parks as well if you happen to be visiting before or after your cruise.